klaaspieter/Numeric/Pods/Quick/README.md

   argument.
 Sorry, but that's the way the cookie crumbles!
   :cookie: :bomb:

-You can also focus shared examples using the `fitBehavesLike` function.

 ## Using Quick in Objective-C: The Optional Shorthand Syntax

 Quick works equally well in both Swift and Objective-C.